-In this group, it is recommended always to cover S. pneumoniae and Legionella spp.
-For this purpose there are 3 equally acceptable choices, all with excellent antimicrobial activity against all expected causative agents.
-The choice is dependent, on the one hand, on the risk of development of antimicrobial resistance at the population level; on the other hand, the costs, the ease of administration and the profile of side-effects play an important role.
+In this group, it is always recommended to cover S. pneumoniae, Legionella spp and Gram-negative bacteria.
+For this purpose there are 2 equally acceptable choices, all with excellent antimicrobial activity against all expected causative agents.
+The choice is dependent, on the one hand, on the risk of development of antimicrobial resistance at the population level; on the other hand, the costs, the ease of administration and the profile of side-effects play an important role:

-- Monotherapy with a 4th generation quinolone (levofloxacin or moxifloxacin). - Combination therapy with penicillin (or amoxicillin) and ciprofloxacin. - Combination therapy with a 2nd or 3rd generation cephalosporin and a macrolide.
+- Monotherapy with moxifloxacin or

-Moxifloxacin is preferred over levofloxacin because of its high activity against pneumococci, favourable pharmacodynamic characteristics and good tissue penetration.
+- Combination therapy with a 2nd or 3rd generation cephalosporin and ciprofloxacin.
+Moxifloxacin is preferred over levofloxacin because of its high activity against pneumococci, favorable pharmacodynamic characteristics and good tissue penetration.
 Potential prolongation of the QT interval should be taken into account.
-With regard to macrolides, the unfavorable pharmacodynamics and side-effects of erytromycin i.v. (including prolongation of the QT interval) should be weighed against the potential of resistance development when using quinolones.
+Macrolides are no longer recommended in this patient category.

-For all patients in category III, a Legionella urinary antigen test is carried out as a routine procedure within 12 hours of admission.
-If the test is positive, monotherapy directed against Legionella spp. is recommended (see also Table 9).
-If the test is negative, the patient is still treated further with combination therapy (coverage of both S. pneumoniae and Legionella spp.) because the sensitivity of the urinary antigen test is not 100%.
-A urinary antigen test for S.pneumoniae should be performed in all patients hospitalized with severe CAP.
-In patients with a positive test result and without another pathogen detected, antibiotic treatment can be streamlined to penicillin or amoxicillin once clinical stability (often within 48 hours) has been reached.
-Because of its low sensitivity, a negative test result does not justify broadening of empirical antibiotic therapy when no other pathogen is detected and the patient is clinically stable.
+For all patients in category IV, a Legionella urinary antigen and S. pneumoniae urine antigen test is carried out as a routine procedure within 12-24 hours of admission.
+If the Legionella test is positive, monotherapy directed against Legionella spp. is recommended (see also Table 7).
+If the Legionella test is negative, the patient is still treated further with combination therapy (coverage of both S. pneumoniae and Legionella spp.) because the sensitivity of the urinary antigen test is not 100%.
+Since the specificity of the pneumococcal urine antigen test is <100%, antibiotic treatment can be streamlined to penicillin or amoxicillin only in patients with a positive test result and without other pathogens detected if clinical stability (often within 48 hours) has been reached, or pneumococci have been cultured.